ncguilbeault/PointProcessDecoder/README.md

 ## Overview

 The goal of this software is to perform neural decoding.
-Bayesian state-space models, in particular, provide a framework to model the transitions between states based on neural activity and point processes capture the probabilistic relationship between neural activity and observations.
+Bayesian state-space models, in particular, provide a framework to model latent states based on neural activity while point processes capture the probabilistic relationship between neural activity and latent observations.

-## Theory
+## Description

+There are 3 main components of the model: encoder, likelihood, and decoder.

+### Decoder

-The core of the model can be broken down into 3 parts: encoding, measurement of the likelihood, and decoding.
-The model encodes neural activity and state observations using a point process framework, and then decodes the state from neural activity alone using a bayesian state space approach.
-Currently, the software supports `StateSpaceDecoder`, which implements a Bayesian state space decoding model.
+Currently, the software supports the `StateSpaceDecoder`, which implements a Bayesian state space decoding model.
 The Bayesian state space decoder postulates that, given the initial conditions $p(x_0)$, the posterior probability $p(x_t | O_{1:t})$ at each time step $t$ can be calculated iteratively using:

 $$
 p(x_t | O_{1:t}) \propto \int p(O_t | x_t) p(x_t | x_{t-1}) p(x_{t-1} | O_{1:t-1}) dx_{t-1}